bitpay/bitcore/docs/mnemonic.md

 ## Description

-This modules provides a implementation of a mnemonic code or mnemonic sentence -- a group of easy to remember words -- for the generation of deterministic keys.
-This class handles mnemonic's generation and it's later conversion into a [HDPrivateKey](hierarchical.md).
+This modules provides an implementation of a mnemonic code or mnemonic sentence -- a group of easy to remember words -- for the generation of deterministic keys.
+The `Mnemonic` class handles code generation and it's later conversion to a [HDPrivateKey](hierarchical.md).
 See [the official BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for technical background information.

 ## Mnemonic generation